-In California, you may choose any of the following methods of disposition of cremated remains:
+In California, you may choose any of the following methods of disposition of cremated or hydrolyzed remains:

-- Placement in a columbarium or mausoleum-There may be additional charges for endowment care, opening or closing, recording, flower vase, and nameplate. - Burial in a plot in a cemetery-There may be additional charges for endowment care, opening or closing, recording, outer burial container, flower vase, and marker. - Retention at a residence-The funeral establishment or crematory will have you sign a Permit for Disposition showing that the remains were released to you and will file it with the local registrar of births and deaths.
-You may not remove the cremated remains from the container and you must arrange for their disposition upon your death.

-- Storing in a house of worship or religious shrine if local zoning laws allow. - Scattering in areas of the State where no local prohibition exists and with written permission of the property owner or governing agency.
-The cremated remains must be removed from the container and scattered in a manner so they are not distinguishable to the public. - Scattering in a cemetery scattering garden. - Scattering at sea, at least 500 yards from shore.
+- Placement in a columbarium or mausoleum-There may be additional charges for endowment care, opening or closing, recording, flower vase, and nameplate. - Burial in a plot in a cemetery-There may be additional charges for endowment care, opening or closing, recording, outer burial container, flower vase, and marker. - Retention at a residence-The funeral establishment will release the remains to the person with the right of disposition (or their designee) for retention at the address identified on the Disposition Permit.
+You may not remove the remains from the container, and you must arrange for their disposition upon your death. - Storing in a house of worship or religious shrine if local zoning laws allow. - Scattering in areas of the state where no local prohibition exists and with written permission of the property owner or governing agency.
+The remains must be removed from the container and scattered in a manner, so they are not distinguishable to the public. - Scattering in a cemetery scattering garden. - Scattering at sea, at least 500 yards from shore.
 This also includes inland navigable waters, except for lakes and streams.

-Cremated remains may not be transported without a permit from the county health department and they may not be disposed of in refuse.
+Cremated or hydrolyzed remains may not be transported without a Disposition Permit from the county health department, and they may not be disposed of in refuse.